National Zoo shares remarkable giant-panda ultrasound as mama Mei Xiang prepares to give birth

 In dark times like these, we all need hope.
-And it looks like giant panda Mei Xiang could deliver some shortly in the form of a bouncing bundle of furry joy.
+And it looks like Mei Xiang, a giant panda living in Washington, DC, could deliver some shortly in the form of a bouncing bundle of furry joy.

 The 22-year-old pregnant panda at Washington's Smithsonian National Zoo could give birth as soon as this week, and a huge bump in views to the institution's panda-cams suggests wild enthusiasm for the pending arrival of a baby member of the threatened species.